patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 ![Postman Body](../media/Postman-body.png)

-Once you're sure you've entered everything correctly and your server is running, hit the large blue **SEND** button to send the POST data to the API.
+When you're sure you've entered everything correctly and your server is running, hit the large blue **SEND** button to send the POST data to the API.

 Once the request is processed, it should return with a status 200 and the JSON: